subethaedit/SubEthaEdit/SubEthaEdit-Mac/Documentation/ModeDebugHelper/readme.md

 `make update-plist key=<key> to=<value>` : generates new plist in results folder with changed value

+`make plist-values key=<key>` : generates a list of the values used for the given key

 `make find-scope scope=<scope>` : generates a xml files containing all the uses of <scope>
 `make all-scopes-one-mode mode=<mode>` : generates an annotated txt with scopes used by a mode
 `make all-scopes-by-lang` : generates an annotated txt with scopes used by all modes